simonajsimona/sjs-website/content/tutorial/sgss-summer-datamanip.md

   weight = 3
 +++

+Download the introduction to R and installation instructions [here](https://simonajsimona.com/training/Intro_to_R_and_Installation_Guide.pdf)

-Download a folder containing the lab handouts and datasets here
+A folder containing all the workshop materials is [here](https://simonajsimona.com/training/Data_manip.zip)